rhafer/opencloud/docs/services/general-info/registry.md

 Set the environment variable to `nats-js-kv` or leave it empty to use a nats-js key value store as registry.

-- Note: If not running build-in nats, `MICRO_REGISTRY_ADDRESS` needs to be set to the address of the nats-js cluster, which is the same value as `OCIS_EVENTS_ENDPOINT`.
+- Note: If not running build-in nats, `MICRO_REGISTRY_ADDRESS` needs to be set to the address of the nats-js cluster, which is the same value as `OC_EVENTS_ENDPOINT`.
 - Optional: Use `MICRO_REGISTRY_AUTH_USERNAME` and `MICRO_REGISTRY_AUTH_PASSWORD` to authenticate with the nats cluster.

 ### `kubernetes`